 All corporate awareness work; such as training worshops/business to business consultancy, etc will be costed according to the work specification agreed.

 Therapy Practice hours are 'mostly' between 10.00am and last appointment @ 6pm; Tuesday to Saturday.The expectation would be to agree a regular appointment to which commitment is given by both parties to that day and time.

 Both email and telephone contact is welcomed.
 If I am unavailable at the time of your call please leave your name and contact details clearly, (both are confidential lines) and I will endeavour to talk direct to you between 5pm and 6pm that day.

-Essentially we offer face to face therapy however where agreed appropriate telephone or Skype may be considered.
+Essentially we offer face to face therapy however where agreed appropriate Skype may be considered.
 Both would require a face to face initial session and be carefully scheduled sessions with regular review of rationale.

 Maps & Directions

 Type of session